HCL-TECH-SOFTWARE/hcl-workload-automation-chart/README.md

 **NOTE**:

-A Kubernetes plug-in is available on Automation Hub.
-It enables you to run and automate Kubernetes jobs: [https://www.yourautomationhub.io/detail/kubernetes](https://www.yourautomationhub.io/detail/kubernetes).
+A Kubernetes job plug-in is available on Automation Hub.
+It enables you to automate the execution of Kubernetes jobs. [https://www.yourautomationhub.io/detail/kubernetes_9_5_0_02](https://www.yourautomationhub.io/detail/kubernetes_9_5_0_02).
 Follow the steps in the previous procedure to download and install the plug-in.

 ## Storage